ekwan/PyPlate/proposals/Experimental-Design-Proposal.md

-﻿#TODO: Add plain-english descripton/motivation for various elements of experimental design.
-# Experimental Design
+﻿# Experimental Design

 > **Motivaton**:
-> This portion of `pyplate` is meant to make the design of experiments more convenient.
+> This portion of PyPlate is meant to make the design of experiments more convenient.
 It provides classes to keep
 > track of variables that change within an experiment and the creation of experiments with different conditions.
+>
+> **Usage**:
+> 1. Define Factors and Factor rules to be used in your experimental space.
+> 2. Use `space.generate_experiments()` to automatically generate Experiments or manually add them to your space with
+> `space.add_experiment()`
+> 3. Verify that all experiments in your space are consistent with your factor rules with `space.check_factor_rules()` (optional if  added with
+> `generate_experiments`)
+> 4. Create Recipies to implement experiments
+> 5. Use `check_well_contents` to verify that the results of your Recipies match your Experiments.

 ## Glossary:
 - **Factor**: A Factor is a variable that is under the control of the experimenter.